 v) The circuit that you should implement in question 2) is given by vi) Use the GNU gcc compiler.
 The source code uses some language extensions provided by gcc.
-If you use some Windows operating system, then I suggest that you have a look at cygwin, which provides you with all the Unix utilities such as lex and yacc (or rather flex and bison),...
+If you use some Windows operating system, then I suggest that you have a look at cygwin, which provides you with all the Unix utilities such as lex and yacc,...